 Death toll from Jersey flat explosion rises to seven

+Seven people have now been confirmed dead, up from five, with two people still missing

-The death toll from an explosion at a block of flats in Jersey has risen to seven, the island’s police chief said today.
+The death toll from an explosion at a block of flats in Jersey has risen to seven, the island’s police chief has said.

 Seven of those involved have been named as Peter Bowler, 72, Raymond (Raymie) Brown, 71, Romeu and Louise De Almeida, 67 and 64 years, Derek and Sylvia Ellis, 61 and 73 years, and 63-year-old Billy Marsden.

-In a statement on Tuesday, Jersey Police chief Robin Smith said: “The families have been made aware of this announcement and are being supported by specially trained family liaison officers.
+In a statement, Jersey Police chief Robin Smith said: “The families have been made aware of this announcement and are being supported by specially trained family liaison officers.

 “The fatalities have not yet been formally identified.
 The Disaster Victim Identification (DVI) process must be carefully considered and managed in a dignified and compassionate way.